iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 To please them, I want to introduce you to a modern way of organising network filtering, which I call Azure Network Security Modes.

-In Mode 1, aka Cloud Native
+In Mode 1, aka Cloud Native (this is when you implement Virtual WAN in default configuration):
-- Traffic between VNets is filtered by the Hub Firewall
+- Traffic between VNets is routed and filtered by the Hub Firewall
+  - Firewal is managing only core security rules, like filtering connectivity between spokes and outside, and outbound internet, of course
-- Traffic between subnets is filtered on the NSG
+- Traffic between subnets is routed directly by the virtual network and filtered on the NSG
   -	Only incoming rules are used in the NSG.
   -	Outgoing traffic is not controlled in the NSG
-- Traffic inside the subnet is filtered on the NSG
+- Traffic inside the subnet is routed directly by the virtual network and can be optionally filtered on the NSG
-  -	Only incoming rules are used in the NSG.
-  -	Outgoing traffic is not controlled in the NSG
-- FW and NSG Flogs are streamed to Log Analytics
+- FW and (optionally) NSG Flogs are streamed to Log Analytics

 In Mode 2, aka Traditional:
-The second options assume the following filtering approach:
-- Traffic between VNets is filtered by the Hub Firewall
+- Traffic between VNets is routed and filtered by the Hub Firewall
+ - Firewal is managing core security rules here
-- Traffic between subnets is filtered by the Hub Firewall
+- Traffic between subnets is routed and filtered by the Hub Firewall too
+ - Firewal is additinally filtering traffic between sunets, becomes and additinal point of failure, latency, and costs
-- Traffic inside the subnet is not filtered
+- Traffic inside the subnet is routed directly by the virtual network and can be optionally filtered on the NSG

 In Mode 3, aka Micro-Segmented:
-- Traffic between VNets is filtered by the Hub Firewall
+- Traffic between VNets is routed and filtered by the Hub Firewall
-- Traffic between subnets is filtered by the Hub Firewall
+- Traffic between subnets is routed and filtered by the Hub Firewall
-- Traffic inside the subnet is filtered by the Hub Firewall
+- Traffic inside the subnet is routed and filtered by the Hub Firewall
+  - All work and no play makes Firewall a dull boy: a point of failure, latency, and costs for all traffic in the subnet

 Here is the comparison table: